DavidCEllis/ducktools-env/README.md

 Future goals for this tool:

+* Generate lockfiles for bundled apps so dependencies can be restricted.
 * Bundle requirements inside the zipapp for use without a connection.
 * Bundle applications that are wheels with a `__main__.py` function.
 * Create 'permanent' named environments for stand-alone applications and update them